-- iii.
+- i.
+Priority will first be given to children with a sibling (see note 3) in the school at the time of admission - ii.
+For Category 2 above for St Joseph's Primary, Northfleet and St Thomas' Primary, Sevenoaks ONLY: If the number of applications exceeds the number of places available, the applications will be placed in rank order of the frequency and duration of the family's attendance at mass over the last three years.
+Firstly, those who attend Mass weekly, then once a month etc. This evidence must be provided by completion of the Supplementary Information Form by the child's parents/carers, endorsed by a priest at the Catholic church(es) where the family normally attends mass.
+If the family has moved very recently, the form can be signed by a priest at their previous church(es). - iii.
 For Category 6 and 7 above: If the number of applications exceeds the number of places available, priority will be given to those applicants who have shown commitment to their faith for at least three years.
 This evidence must be provided by completion of the Supplementary Information Form by the child's parents/carers, endorsed by a minister or faith leader of the faith community where the family normally attends.
 If the family has moved very recently, the form can be signed by a minister or faith leader at their previous place of worship - iv.
 The proximity to the school from the applicant's home address, the distance measured in a straight line from the school entrance by the Local Authority.
 Distance for the purposes of these criteria is measured between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point data.
 Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG.
 Evidence of residence will be required.
 The same address point on the school site is used for everybody.
 In the unlikely event that there are two or more applications of equal eligibility for the last available place at the school a random selection will be applied.
+This process will be independently verified.

-3.2 Notes
+3.1 Notes